osuTitanic/titanic/SETUP.md

 Be aware that this project is typically not recommended for use on your own private server, as it is largely customized for our specific needs and can be challenging to modify. **Additionally, if you plan to publicly host this project yourself, you *must* rebrand it under a name distinct from "Titanic!"**.

 To set up and use this project, it is advisable to use [Docker](https://www.docker.com/), as it is much simpler in most cases.
-If you do not feel comfortable using docker, here are some instructions for the [manual setup](https://github.com/osuTitanic/titanic/blob/main/MANUAL.md), which is not recommended but still possible to do.
+If you do not feel comfortable using docker, you can try to set up everything manually, which is not recommended but still possible to do.

 Verify that docker is installed: